 ID Theft as Abuse in a Domestic Violence Situation

 Domestic abuse situations are often about power and control.
-One form of control many are not aware of is an abuser using identity theft to ensure their victim cannot escape and start a new life.
+One form of control many are not aware of is an abuser using identity theft to ensure their victim cannot escape to start a new life.
+Additionally, some abusers may steal their victim’s personal information to impersonate them on social media in order to humiliate them or put them in danger.
 For domestic violence victims, the theft of their or their children’s identities can have a deep, lasting effect on their lives.

 Seeking safe shelter, securing a new job and even opening a new bank account can be very difficult for domestic violence victims whose abusers have used identity theft to ruin their credit or good name.
 Any safety planning should also include keeping personal information (as well as children’s information) safe.
 This includes protecting social security numbers, birth certificates and account information.